-Welcome to your syllabus!
-As a general rule, in higher education, the syllabus serves three primary purposes.
+Welcome to your belts and bolts of the syllabus!
+As a general rule, the syllabus serves three primary purposes in higher education.
 A syllabus is a contract, permanent record, and learning tool.
-In this syllabus, you discover what the course is about and what you will need to succeed.
+In this syllabus, you discover the course and what you will need to succeed.
 Before you begin the learning modules, you should read the entirety of the syllabus.

-Contact the instructor
+Contact